jfernandz/AUR-packages/README.md

 ## Important

 All packages are managed from cli using eli-schartz's [aurpublish](https://github.com/eli-schwartz/aurpublish) tool.
-The most important thig to take account is that I must **first pull AUR repo to my local machine** using `aurpublish -p <package>` (placed on AUR-packages folder) before do any change, **AUR git repo has got much more strict policy about revert commits.**
+The most important thig to take account is that I must **first pull AUR repo to my local machine** using `aurpublish -p <package>` (placed on my local AUR-packages folder) before do any change, **AUR git repo has got much more strict policy about revert commits.**

 ## Packages